 In most cases, separating and divorcing parents will establish a parenting plan amicably through negotiation, mediation or the collaborative method.
 During this process, both parents present their cases for their desired rights, and they work together to develop an arrangement that is mutually satisfactory.
 Since both biological parents start on an equal playing field, it is up to each parent and his or her attorney to present a compelling case for custody based upon the “best interests” factors discussed above.

 But, if your children’s mother is unwilling to agree to an acceptable arrangement, then you will need to take your case to court.
-In order to win your custody battle, you will need to play up the factors that weigh in your favor while highlighting the mother’s mistakes (and avoiding crucial mistakes of your own).
+In order to win your custody battle, you will need to play up the factors that weigh in your favor while possibly highlighting the mother’s mistakes (and avoiding crucial mistakes of your own).

 How Can a Father Get Full Custody of His Child?

 In Georgia, it is actually most common for one parent to receive primary custody while the other has secondary.
 A parenting plan is required by law and most commonly provides equal division of the weekends, holidays and summer, while giving the primary custodian a majority of the week days.
 Although co-parenting is becoming more common, in order to establish a co-parenting relationship, both parents must be in agreement that the arrangement will serve the best interests of their children.
-If you do not wish to pursue co-parenting and you believe – and can demonstrate – that full custody is in your children’s best interests, then you can win your battle and start your new life with your children by your side.
+If you do not wish to pursue co-parenting and you believe – and can demonstrate – that primary or full custody is in your children’s best interests, then you can win your battle and start your new life with your children by your side.

 Schedule an Initial Strategy Session at Stearns‑Montgomery & Proctor